egonw/cdkbook/ctr.i.md

 ## Heavy atom counts from an SD file

-This tasks starts with an SD file (see Section XX) and counts for each structure in the file the number of <topic>heavy atoms</topic> (non-hydrogen atoms).
+This tasks starts with an SD file (see Section <xref>sdfiles</xref>) and counts for each structure in the file the number of <topic>heavy atoms</topic> (non-hydrogen atoms).
 Because we simply handle the structures one by one, the solution uses the `IteratingSDFReader` reader.
-The input file (`benzodiazepine.sdf.gz`) is a gzipped file, which we handle by using a `GZIPInputStream` as outlined in Section XX.
+The input file (`benzodiazepine.sdf.gz`) is a gzipped file, which we handle by using a `GZIPInputStream` as outlined in Section <xref>gzip</xref>.
-Because we want to make sure the input file does not have any unexpected content, we use the `STRICT` mode, detailed in Section XX.
+Because we want to make sure the input file does not have any unexpected content, we use the `STRICT` mode, detailed in Section <xref>readingModes</xref>.
 The input file turns out to do not have non-standard features, so that we do not have to worry about D and T element symbols.

 The solution lists all heavy atom counts: